GiftySoftDev/GiftinTech/README.md

 Hey there!
 Glad I caught your interest.😊 My name is Gifty, a frontend developer who loves bringing creative ideas to life on the web.
 I'm all about building seamless, user-friendly experiences that drive business growth.

-Currently, I just built and shipped my first ReactJS project, an AI-powered portfolio.
+Currently, building **Eduwaka**, a **Full-Stack project**.
+It's an AI Assistant that helps Nigerian students seeking admission into a Nigerian university simplify their admission journey.
+I'm using Python and Django for the backend and React + TypeScript + TailwindCSS for the frontend.

 I also just completed Jonas Schmedtmann's NodeJS bootcamp on Udemy—it was an exciting, knowledge-packed journey and I loved every bit of it!

 <p align="center">
   <img src="https://github.com/GiftinTech/images/blob/main/previews/Brand%20image.png?raw=true" alt="Professional Picture of me" width="900" height="500"/>